andymeneely/squib/README.md

      y: [700, 750, 800]
 ```

 Under the hood, Squib actually views every argument as applied each card individually.
 If a single argument is given to the command, it's considered a singleton that gets expanded into a deck-sized array.
-Supplying the array bypasses that array.
-This means that any array you supply instead of a singleton ought to be the same size as the deck and align the same way the indexes in the supplied `range` are.
+Supplying the array bypasses that expansion - which means that any array you supply instead of a singleton ought to be the same size as the deck and align the same way the indexes in the supplied `range` are.
+If you don't, Ruby will fill that up with nils and not apply the rule across those cards.

 ## Specifying Ranges